MikelMNJ/starter-app/README.md

 Instead of defining the middleware for the entire server, as is the case with `app.use(cors())` and others (in *server.js*), we can inject them on a per route basis for modular control.
 In the above example, `limiter()` and `cache()` are examples of per-route middleware.
 Doing it this way allows for much finer control over whether you want a route to be exempt from rate limiting, caching or other middleware you may have.
-Furthermore, it allows you to customize the same middlware function, differently for each individual route &mdash; so rate limits, for example, can be different from one route to another.
+Furthermore, it allows you to customize the same middlware function, differently, for each individual route &mdash; so rate limits, for example, can be different from one route to another.

 ### About the limiter() middleware
 The default `express-rate-limit` middleware has been expanded in this implementation to be fully customizable.  `limiter()` takes three arguments: